 Capital assets are defined by the Authority as individual assets with a life expectancy of more than one year and a minimum cost of \$5,000.
 The capital assets transferred to the Authority were recorded as capital contributions from the City and the County at estimated historical cost, less accumulated depreciation at the date of transfer.
-The Authority also capitalizes a portion of interest expense as part of the historical cost of constructing expansions to the system.
+Through fiscal year 2020, the Authority also capitalized a portion of interest expense as part of the historical cost of constructing expansions to the system.
+Beginning in fiscal year 2021, the Authority will no longer capitalize interest costs as part of constructing expansions.
 The capital assets of the Authority are depreciated using the straight-line method over estimated useful lives as follows: